robotjackie/portfolio/_projects/04_Arduino_cam.md

 - From the Arduvision blog:

-Change the line "static const unsigned long _BAUDRATE = 500000;" in the Arduino code, and the line "public final static int BAUDRATE = 500000;" in the globalDefinitions.java file of the Processing sketch.
-Try with substituting the **500000** for **115200**.
+- In the Arduino code, change the line "static const unsigned long _BAUDRATE = 500000;"

+- In the globalDefinitions.java file of the Processing sketch, change the line "public final static int BAUDRATE = 500000;"

+- Try with substituting the **500000** for **115200**.

 <center><img src="https://github.com/robotjackie/portfolio/blob/gh-pages/public/images/ov7670_SD_fail.png?raw=true" width="500"></center>